bbauska/W3Cx-5of5/README.md

 and puts the correct mouse position in the mousePos variable.

-With this code, as soon as we move the mouse on top of the canvas, we\'ll have this mousePos global variable (line1) that will contain the mouse position (in the form of the mousePos.x and mousePos.y properties).
+With this code, as soon as we move the mouse on top of the canvas, we&apos;ll have this mousePos global variable (line1) that will contain the mouse position (in the form of the mousePos.x and mousePos.y properties).